-I have bought several personal items from The RealReal before and have had only good experience but now I have to add furniture to my list!
+I have bought several personal items from The RealReal before and have had only good experiences but now I have to add furniture to my list!

 17. Sotheby’s Home

-Sotheby’s is one of the oldest and most premier auction houses that has moved the majority of their business online.
-While this does allow people like you and I to see what’s on auction, it’s seems to have also increased buying pressure and put the rare and luxury items ever more permanantly out of my reach.
+Sotheby’s is one of the oldest and premier auction houses that has moved the majority of its business online.
+While this does allow people like you and me to see what’s on auction, it seems to have also increased buying pressure and put the rare and luxury items ever more permanently out of my reach.

 However, that’s where Sotheby’s Home comes into the picture.